- Time: 1h 45m - 2h, depending on how often you take breaks.

-When you grab a bike, make sure it has a working bell, well-functioning brakes, and one of the new seats.
-(They don’t have a suspension, so the new seat thing is important.)
+When you grab a bike, make sure it has a working bell, well-functioning brakes, and a seat that you find comfortable.

 Part I - Castle Frank to Oriole Park

 This is the longest part of the trip, and also the most uphill.
-If you want to avoid the treacherous ride down Milkman’s Lane, there’s a ramp down from Crescent Road and Mount Pleasant Road that takes you north.
-You can go down there and enter the ravine at Mount Pleasant and Roxborough.
-This part takes 22 minutes, or 27 if you avoid Milkman’s Lane.
+If you want to avoid the treacherous ride down Milkman’s Lane, there’s a switchback down from Chorley Park that will take you to where the trail passes the Don Valley Brickworks.
+To get to Chorley Park, go across the Glen Road bridge instead of taking the Milkman’s Lane trail.
+This part takes 22 minutes, or 25 if you enter the trail from Chorley Park.

 Once the trail stops being side-by-side with Bayview Ave, there’s a big fork.
 Take the larger trail on the left (the other one goes to the Brickworks parking lot)

 If you don’t want to go through the cemetery, or can’t because of the gate hours, you can go west on Moore Ave and North on Mount Pleasant Rd.
 Once you hit Merton St, you can go back south slightly and catch the trail again.

 The rack in Oriole Park is slightly off the trail, but you should be able to see it when you cross the road.

 Part II - Oriole Park to Memorial Park

 This is the shortest part of the trip.
 It’s slightly uphill, but pretty easy.
 It should take just under 10 minutes.
 The rack at Memorial Park is right on the trail, so it’s hard to miss.